Home

 It's become extra-ordinarily difficult for a transwoman to pass long-term as a cis woman when living with a partner.
 For example, a transwoman may have passed every conceivable physical hurdle for a year, when her male partner suddenly wonders why she had never had a period!
 The foresight to occasionally leave a tampon soaked in chicken blood in the bathroom bin may stop this subject becoming a 'smoking gun', but other cumulative evidence can include the need to use vaginal lubricants, the discovery of dilators, packs of hormones, surgical scars, infertility as a woman ... eventually the partner may suspect something that perhaps become reinforced by constant media stories about TG women.

 A tremendous danger is hanging yourself by your own rope, an inconsistent and every changing story about your pre-transition life can cumulatively cause great problems with a friend or partner.
-Getting drunk is another huge danger - in the early months after transition you can make stupid mistakes such going in to the wrong toilets which may be picked up by more sober observers.
+Getting drunk is another huge danger - in the early months after transitioning you can make stupid mistakes such going in to the wrong toilets which may be picked up by more sober observers.
 Even long term, the danger of committing a horrendous disaster such as starting a story "when I was a boy ...". increases dramatically.

 Born twin brothers, Madelyn was already working as a female model when Margo transitioned.
 It was impossible for them to go stealth after years on social media.

-Another huge problem is trail of "evidence" that we all leave as we go through our lives, the volume is immense.... thousands of photos (and not just those taken by our own friends and family), school records, financial details, medical records, home videos, tax records, computer records, newspaper articles, etc.
+Another huge problem is trail of "evidence" that we all leave as we go through our lives; the volume is immense.... thousands of photos (and not just those taken by our own friends and family), school records, financial details, medical records, home videos, tax records, computer records, newspaper articles, etc.

 A 20th century problem is the internet.
-Before transition many TS girls have established a social media web presence on Facebook, Instagram, YouTube, Twitter, TikTok, etc. These may even contain 'smoking gun' posts such as "One year on hormones!"
+Before transition many TS girls have established a social media web presence on Facebook, Instagram, YouTube, Twitter (X), TikTok, etc. These may even contain 'smoking gun' posts such as "One year on hormones!"
 After transitioning many transwomen close their accounts as they settle into their new life and move from openness about being transgender to privacy and perhaps eventually deep stealth - but archived records will still exist.

 There are also the thousands of people we meet over the years – some of whom have uncanny memories in my experience.